Akash187/VueTrello/README.md

 yarn install
 ```

 Create a Firebase App and put the keys and secret in a .env file in the root of project.
 See the example below.
-Also get here maps app-id and app-code.
 ```
 REACT_APP_FIREBASE_API_KEY=AIzaSyBjuzodfdsjkKDFfkdk2oJYUX9dEaU
 REACT_APP_FIREBASE_AUTH_DOMAIN=client-panel-12e45.firebaseapp.com